USS Rockville

+USS Rockville (EPCER-851), also named USS PCE(R)-851, PCER-851 and ARC San Andres (BO 151), was a PCE-842-class patrol craft of the United States Navy, Colombian Navy, and Columbian Coast Guard.
+Throughout her service, she served as a hospital ship, survey ship, evacuation ship, and research ship between 1943 and 1986.

 Design and construction

 USS Rockville was laid down as USS PCER-851 on 18 October 1943 as one of thirteen Patrol Craft Escort Rescue (PCER) ships by the Pullman Standard Car Company of Chicago, Illinois.
 She was launched on 22 February 1944 and commissioned on 15 May 1944 as a medical rescue ship.

 PCER ships was a variation of the PCE-842-class patrol craft, designed to focus in personnel transport and medical evacuation.
 The class was originally planned to serve as Convoy Rescue Transports (designated as APR), however the idea was abandoned before construction started.

 As a medical ship, she was built with an onboard surgery, pharmacy, 65 hospital beds and equipped with x-ray devices with accommodations for 57 patients.
 The added facilities were crewed by an additional 11 medical staff, bringing the total crew of the ship to 107.
 The space was facilitated by a longer forecastle that extended for most of the ship's length.
 The added weight was compensated with less anti-aircraft and anti-submarine weapons compared to the standard PCE-842 design.

 A common criticism of the design was the lack of long range surface detection equipment, which forced the crew to manually watch for aircraft.
 This became exceptionally problematic after the first appearances of kamikazes.
 The problem was also compounded by the lack of a short range radio, meaning the ship was not able to get any warnings of incoming aircraft from nearby units.
 This also had the effect of having the crew feel like they were alone in the ocean as they at times had no communication with other vessels.